-If you have a PDF writer, the form can be filled out digitally and returned to email@example.com
+If you have a PDF writer, such as the latest version of Adobe Acrobat Reader DC, (use the 'fill & sign' command), the form can be filled out digitally and returned to the Membership Secretary

 We currently have meetings for nine months of the year, both observing sessions and lecture meetings with speakers both from the ranks of our membership and from outside.
 See SPEAKERS for just some who have entertained and informed the Society over the years

 We have a selection of telescopes and recently have started regular Observing Evenings at a site near to our main meeting location.